jsmaatta/dry_martini_peg/README.md

 We used both the standard DRY-MARTINI mdp file for simulations as well as the new
 ```
-newrf.mdp
+newrf_sd.mdp
 ```
-The advantage of the newrf.mdp is that one can then use Gromacs GPU acceleration to make simulations much faster.
+The advantage of the newrf_sd.mdp is that one can then use Gromacs GPU acceleration to make simulations much faster.
-The newrf.mdp allows stochastic integrator at 40fs also with GPUs.
-For more details of the modifications, look at the notes in the newrf.mdp.
+The newrf_sd.mdp allows stochastic integrator at 40fs also with GPUs.
+For more details of the modifications, look at the notes in the newrf_sd.mdp.

 ## Step 4:
 We included couple different starting configurations